h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 countries, the sheer amount of information that needs to be moderated as well its complexity is astonishing.

-The question is: should they play the role of truth arbiter?
+This begs the question: should they play the role of truth arbiter?
 If they should, can they theoretically and practically keep up with the continued explosion of information when it has such an inherent asymmetric property?
 If they shouldn't, what is the effect of forcing this responsibility to the individuals when most people neither have the time nor expertise to sufficiently identify misinformation?
-When freedom of speech is enhanced so much by technology, it seems logical that more moderating (i.e. censoring) needs to happen somewhere in the information flow to keep the verification cost in check and prevent the overall quality of the information from decaying.
+When freedom of speech is enhanced so much by technology, it seems logical that more moderation (i.e. censorship) needs to happen somewhere in the information flow to keep the verification cost in check and prevent the overall quality of the information from decaying.
 Who should do that?
 To which extent should they do that?
 Is this against the very